First Battle of Kernstown: Aftermath

 Jackson refused to accept any responsibility for the defeat and subsequently arrested the commander of his old Stonewall Brigade, Brig.
 Gen. Richard B. Garnett, for retreating from the battlefield before permission was received.
 The Stonewall Brigade's withdrawal, which came after it received the bulk of the Union fire and suffered the majority of Confederate casualties, uncovered the right of Fulkerson's Brigade, forcing it to also withdraw and starting a panic.
 He was replaced by Brig.
 Gen. Charles S. Winder.
 During the invasion of Maryland in September, Robert E. Lee ordered the charges against him dropped, but Garnett suffered from the humiliation of his court-martial for over a year, until he was killed at Gettysburg during Pickett's Charge.

 A Second Battle of Kernstown occurred in the Valley Campaigns of 1864.

 Battlefield preservation

 The Civil War Trust (a division of the American Battlefield Trust) and its partners have acquired and preserved 388 acres of the First Kernstown battlefield.
 The Kernstown Battlefield Association owns and operates the Kernstown battlefields on the 1854 Pritchard-Grim Farm three miles southwest of Winchester, Va.
-The park has walking trails, a small museum and a visitor's center inside the farmhouse.
+The park has walking trails, a small museum and a visitor center inside the farmhouse.

 A portion of the battle area was listed on the National Register of Historic Places in 2024.